-Over one month later, the Tour de Personal Finance has ended, a winner has been crowned, and I can decisively say that the 2011 edition of the event has been a great success!
+On June 17th, I announced the coming arrival of the 2nd annual 2012 edition of the Tour de Personal Finance with an introductory post laying out several goals I had for the event.
+Over one month later, the 2012 Tour de Personal Finance has ended, a winner has been crowned, and I can decisively say that the 2012 edition of the event has been a great success!
 The success could not have been possible without tremendous support from the participants and readers/voters.
-A big round of applause is in order for all of you!
+A big round of applause is in order for all of you! **Cheers fill the streets!**

 - Yellow Jersey – Winner of overall competition.
 Article voted “best” by readers.
 Way to go!

-- The Yellow Jersey winner for 2011 is Donna Freedman with her article entitled, “This isn’t your grandparents’ recession.”
+- The Yellow Jersey winner for 2012 is Maria from The Money Principle with her article entitled, “Money for all seasons I: income, spending and age.”
 A brief description of the article is shown below:

-- Podium Placings – The 2nd and 3rd placed articles that are on the podium with Donna Freedman are shown below.
+- Podium Placings – The 2nd and 3rd placed articles that are on the podium with Maria are shown below.
 Congrats for making it so far in to the competition!

 - White Jersey – Goes to highest placing, new blog (blog that was started less than one year ago).

 - The White Jersey winner for 2012 is Jefferson from See Debt Run.
 His article (“What If You Find Out Your Co-Workers Are Making More Money Than You“) made it to the 3rd Round of the competition.
 Nice work Jefferson!